EBZebra/docs/1.2/source/guide/configreference.md

 ## HTMLStyles
 ### CaretWidth
-This setting is a number which specifies the width of the textbox / text area caret, in pixels.
-The default value if you don't specify anything is '1'.
-Prior to this release the width was fixed at '1' and you could not change it.
-This setting only applies to the Webkit on Windows Mobile or Windows CE.
+**Applies only to Windows Mobile/CE with Webkit**.
+Specifies the width (in pixels) of the textbox / text-area caret.
+Accepts values from 1-5.
+If unspecified, a default value of "1" will be entered.

 **Possible Values**